-26.1 – The members of the Board of Directors shall be remunerated to the extent decided by the ordinary general meeting, subject to the provisions of the third paragraph of article 2389 of the Italian Civil Code.
+26.1 – The members of the administrative body shall be remunerated to the extent decided by the ordinary general meeting, subject to the provisions of the third paragraph of article 2389 of the Italian Civil Code.
 Once made, this decision shall also be valid for subsequent financial years until otherwise decided by the general meeting.

 26.2 – The members of the corporate bodies may not be paid attendance fees.

 a) has the power of representation of the Company in accordance with article 25.1;

 b) will chair the general meetings in accordance with article 15.1;

 c) will call and chair the meetings of the board of directors in accordance with articles 19 and 20;

 d) will ensure that the board decisions are implemented.